-Thank you for attending The Hat Dance at FDIC 2024.
-I hope the following key points regarding developing and operating as officers dealing with short-staffing are beneficial take aways for you and your department.
-Although there is not a single solution for all situations, the maintenance of fundamental skills combined with the ability to adapt is the best recipe for success on the short-staffed fireground.
-Please take this information and figure out how it fits into your department's policies and procedures.
-Once again, thank you for choosing to spend your time in my class as an investment in your career.
+Thank you for attending The Hat Dance at FDIC 2025.
+I hope the following key points regarding developing and operating as officers dealing with shortstaffing are beneficial take aways for you and your department.
+Although there is not a single solution for all situations, the maintenance of fundamental skills combined with the ability to adapt is the best recipe for success on the shortstaffed fireground.
+The following information can be used as guide to maximize your capabilities by applying it in accordance with your department's policies and procedures.
+I hope you have found this information useful and found this class to be an investment in your career.